 The BMW Motorrad integral ABS operates together with a power brake unit in version I-ABS I. An electrically operated hydraulic pump supports the brake pressure generated via the brake pedal and cylinder.
 A new even finer regulatory system that operates without a power brake unit (I-ABS II) has been installed since 2007 In the integral brake system, the driver uses the handbrake lever to activate the brakes to both wheels; the footbrake only applies to the rear wheel brake.

 In comparison with conventional brake systems, ABS systems offer the clear safety benefits described in motorcycle tests.

-The central pressure modulator of the integral brake houses the electronic control system and the hydraulic system of the brake booster and the antilocking system.
-A total of three processors ensure maximum system reliability.
-Two microprocessors control the regulatory system in parallel, while a third performs a monitoring function.
-Whenever the ignition is switched on, the system runs a self-test while the ABS control lights flash in the cockpit.
-They switch off automatically as soon as the system transmits the relevant signal and the system is working error-free.
+The controller logic and the hydraulics of the brake force amplifier and anti-block system are housed in the central pressure modulator of the integral brake.
+A total of three processors guarantee the greatest possible system safety.
+Two microprocessors share the control of the regulating system, while a third is used for monitoring purposes.
+Every time the ignition is activated, the system performs a self-test, during which the ABS control lights in the cockpit flash.
+They switch off automatically as soon as the speed sensors output a corresponding signal and the system is operating without error.